ZakFahey/cloud-computing-proj1/cloud-computing-hw3/README.md

 # Cloud Computing HW3

 Web frontend for cloud computing HW2.
 Includes a web page with an input to check the forecast on a given date.
+Also returns a forecast from openweathermap.org.

 ## Setup